datalad-handbook/book/docs/beyond_basics/101-147-riastores.rst

    and no otherwise running daemons are necessary.
    If the RIA store is set up remotely, the server needs to be SSH-accessible.

-   On the client side, you need DataLad version 0.13.0 or later.
-Starting with this version, DataLad has the  :command:`create-sibling-ria` command and the git-annex ora-remote special remote that is required to get annexed dataset contents into a RIA store.
+   On the client side, you need DataLad.

 git-annex ORA-remote special remotes
 """"""""""""""""""""""""""""""""""""